Guru-Guna/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ```
 /*
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by: PAARKAVY B
+Developed by: Gunaseelan G
-RegisterNumber: 212221230072
+RegisterNumber: 212221230031
 */
 ```